Skip to content

 The glob() loader creates entries from directories of Markdown, MDX, Markdoc, or JSON files from anywhere on the filesystem.
 It accepts a pattern of entry files to match, and a base file path of where your files are located.
 Use this when you have one file per entry.

 The file() loader creates multiple entries from a single local file.
-Use this when all your entries are stored in an array of objects.
+It accepts a base file path to your file and optionally a parser function for data files it cannot parse automatically.
+Use this when your data file can be parsed as an array of objects.

 src/content/config.ts